dsainz3/gate-hub/docs/how-to/football-team/dashboard.md

 Purpose: Operator view for stats, standings, and sensor health.

 Highlights
-- **Profile tables** for Nebraska and the upcoming opponent, rendered with table rows instead of unordered bullet lists for faster scanning.
+- **Profile tables** for the Football Team and the upcoming opponent, rendered with table rows instead of unordered bullet lists for faster scanning.
 - **Color swatches** convert hex strings (primary/secondary colors discovered from TeamTracker attributes) into live chips with the hex code beside a colored square.
 - **Series summary** placeholder driven by `sensor.husker_team` attributes when ESPN provides historical matchup text.
 - **Raw sensor reference** using entity rows for `sensor.husker_team` attributes; helps validate that the TeamTracker integration is populating data.
-- **Big Ten standings markdown card** built from the new ESPN Core API feed (`sports.core.api.espn.com/v2/.../groups/5/standings/0`).
-Each row displays overall and conference records in a markdown table.
+- **Conference standings markdown card** built from the ESPN Core API feed (`sports.core.api.espn.com/v2/.../groups/5/standings/0`).
+Each row displays overall and conference records in a markdown table; replace the group id to match your conference.
 - **Tailgate countdown** uses the effective kickoff helper and is only visible while `binary_sensor.huskers_tailgate_window` is `on`.

 Usage Notes